Three Blind Mice (2008 film)

 Three Blind Mice is a 2008 feature film written, directed by and starring Matthew Newton, alongside Ewen Leslie and Toby Schmitz.
 It premiered at Sydney Film Festival in 2008.
 To date it has screened at over fourteen international and Australian festivals.

 Plot

 Three young Australian naval officers hit the streets of Sydney for one last night before being shipped out to Iraq.
 The dynamic between the three friends is uneasy; Sam (Ewen Leslie) has been mistreated at sea and is going AWOL, Dean (Toby Schmitz) has a fiancé and the future in-laws to meet, and Harry (Matthew Newton) just loves playing cards.
-Throughout the night, the boy's struggle with what a night in Sydney can offer, as details of their last six months at sea emerge.
+Throughout the night, the boys struggle with what a night in Sydney can offer, as details of their last six months at sea emerge.

 Cast

 The film features many distinguished and critically acclaimed Australian actors.
 The full cast list is as below: (This is also Charles "Bud" Tingwell's final film before his death).